Coping With Changes

 The Future is about Developing Resiliency, Adaptability, and Individual Freedoms in the Pursuit of Happiness.

 It is about the Golden Rule, Faith, Family, and Common Sense.
-It is about going back to our solid roots while at the same time learning and making new maneuvers that create the best outcomes for where we find ourselves now.
+It is about returning to our solid roots while learning and making new maneuvers that create the best outcomes for where we are now.

-Whatever stage of life, you have had to develop different methods to allow you to cope during the Pandemic.
+Whatever stage of life you are in, you have had to develop different methods to cope despite a period pf upheaval.

-• If you are school-age, and it has been canceled except for Zoom, you try your best and add extra learning capabilities.
+• If you are school-age and everything was canceled except for Zoom, you tried your best and added extra learning capabilities.

 • Just past school age and looking for your first real job.